Underlight: Setting

 Underlight takes place within the City of Dreams - a consciousness shared by all those who visit it and enveloped by the Chaos, the source of the nightmares in the city.
 Characters come from a realm called Cloudsbreak, a plane divided into an infinite number of 'shards', one for each player, which are unable to interact with each other and are relatively mundane.
 Characters arrive in the city during sleep, and thus logging out is referred to and roleplayed as waking.

 Most story events in the game are entirely player driven, and structured around the existence of up to eight houses that open and close as events in the game transpire, and as factions rise and fall.
 Each house has its own ideology and conflict between the houses often plays a major role in the plots and motivations of individual characters.

 The game world itself is spread across multiple planes, with each house controlling one of the basic planes accessible by new dreamers.
 Planes that are only open to higher level dreamers tend to be further away from the city's hub, more dangerous, and more affected and distorted by the surrounding Chaos.

 The game uses different terms for most familiar concepts that reflect the setting and help to facilitate roleplay.
 Characters are called 'dreamers' while monsters are called 'nightmares'.
 Items are 'talismans', skills are called 'arts'.
 Art levels are 'plateaus', character levels are 'orbits', every ten character levels is a 'sphere'.
 Logging out is 'waking' and staying logged in while away from the computer is referred to as 'trancing'.

+Development

+The game was developed by Lyra Studios, a company based in Marina del Rey, California.